leob/express-mongo-rest-starter/README.md

 that?

 * Do you store a list of ObjectIDs of the Tasks in the User document?
-* Or do you 'denormalize' the data and store not only the Tasks' IDs but also the tasks' Descriptions in the User document?
+* Or do you 'de-normalize' the data and store not only the Tasks' IDs but also the tasks' Descriptions in the User document?

 Both approaches have their pros and cons.
 The tradeoffs are: